npm package discovery and stats viewer.

 /note

-The plugin asks for the number of prompt/response pairs to capture, then asks you to select or create a tag, then opens a note prompt.
-It writes notes under the selected tag:
+The plugin asks for the number of prompt/response pairs to capture, fetches shared tags from the API, lets you select or create a tag, and then opens a note prompt.
+After confirmation it uploads the complete note to the configured API.
+It does not write a local note copy.

 Each note is self-contained.
 For each captured pair, it stores the exact prompt, assistant output, model/provider IDs, request IDs when OpenCode exposes them, reasoning effort when available, token/cost metadata, tool inputs and outputs, raw message metadata, and trace parts such as reasoning, snapshots, patches, retries, and step markers.